ivan-robic/bionic-reading/README.md

 # bionic-reading
-Chrome Extension that enables you to read 30% more efficiently and easily!
+Extension that enables you to read 30% more efficiently and easily!